nplang/NPL-Tutorials/NPL-Tidbits/Packet_Count/Readme.md

 ## Packet Count Example

-A simple example wad implemented for 'multicast packet counter'.
-The counter is incremented for every incoming packet with 40th bit set in destination mac-address.
+We have devenloped a simple example to count multicast packets.
+A counter will be incremented for every incoming packet with 40th bit set in destination mac-address.

 To execute this example, follow below steps